wellingtonmb88/ADV-Runtime/README.md

 To add or update a project:
 1. Fork this repository on GitHub.
-2. Clone your fork locally: `git clone https://github.com/yourusername/central-repo-fork.git`.
+2. Clone your fork locally: `git clone https://github.com/Turbin3/ADV-Runtime.git`.
 3. Add your project as a submodule:
    - Run `git submodule add <your-repo-url> <submodule-path>`.
-   - Example: `git submodule add https://github.com/studentA/solana-pay-widget studentA-solana-pay-widget`.
+   - Example: `git submodule add https://github.com/student/rollup student-rollup`.
    - Choose a clear path like `yourusername-projectname`.
 4. Update the `README.md` file to include your project details in the **Project List** section, following the format above (include the submodule path).
 5. Commit your changes: `git commit -am "Add submodule and README entry for my project"`.